Nov 22, 2024

 by Diane Lilli | Jul 01, 2021

-Allen Weisselberg, center, departs Manhattan criminal court, Thursday, July 1, 2021, in New York.
+Allen Weisselberg, CFO of the Trump Organization, appears in court surrounded by law enforcement and legal representatives amid allegations of tax fraud and other charges.
 Photo Source: Allen Weisselberg, center, departs Manhattan criminal court in New York on July 1, 2021.
 (AP Photo/John Minchillo)

 Today a long-brewing investigation by numerous government agencies resulted in a grand jury indictment against the Trump Organization, Trump Payroll Corporation, and CFO Alan Weisselberg, 73.
 In total, the indictment included fifteen counts regarding alleged illegal schemes dating as far back as fifteen years.